zhahui/kasisto-server-api/README.md

 ## Overview

 Unlike many other REST API specifications, this specifies an API that *your institution must implement on the server*.
-This is not bny API that your institition will call, rather this is a way for Kasisto to integrate with your institition in order to provide conversational AI capabilities.
+This is ~not~ an API that your institition will call, rather this is a way for Kasisto to integrate with your institition in order to provide conversational AI capabilities.

 ## Quick links